Our Year 1 Class

 Autumn Term 1 NEWS!

-In music we began to pitch-match by copying the teacher making lots of different sound patterns.
-The children enjoyed listening to and singing a variety of simple songs; learning how to stand and sit properly when singing.
+In Music, we focused on finding our singing voices.
+The children learnt to pitch-match by copying the teacher making lots of different sounds and sound patterns.
+Some children took on the role of leader and created their own sound patterns for the class to copy.
+The children song a variety of simple songs and were taught how to stand and sit properly when singing.